ngocHung2000/k8s-configure/README.md

 Below is my library installation k8s cluster.
 This repo includes:

 1. **onprem**: This folder will include some script and instruction for working with on premise projects
+1. **aws**: This folder will include some script and instruction for working with aws cloud projects